shibukawa/berrymq/docs/source/intro.rst

 Style 01:
 ---------

-This is an quality connection style.
+This is an equality connection style.
 Both side of berryMQ transport all message to each other.
 Message senders and receivers don't take care which side messages come from/go to.

 .. image:: sample_diagram_02.png